 In May of 2018, the Supreme Court overruled a law that placed a federal ban on sports betting.
 This decision has given each state the power to legalize sports betting, both online and in-person.
 Indiana became the 10th state to legalize sports betting, doing so in May of 2019.

 Where can I bet on sports in Indiana?

 Mobile sports betting launched in Indiana on October 3rd, 2019.
 DraftKings and French Lick were the first two sportsbooks to take online bets in Indiana.
 For a full list of casinos and mobile apps to bet at, see the table below.

 |Name||City||Type of Facility||Sportsbook Open?||Mobile App|

 |French Lick Casino||French Lick||Casino||Yes||BetRivers|

 Is Sports Betting Legal in Indiana?

 Yes, sports betting was legalized in Indiana on May 8th, 2019, when Governor Eric Holcomb endorsed House Bill 1015 on his final day to act on the bill.
 The bill approves sports wagering at licensed facilities, which includes casinos, racetracks, riverboats, and online operators.
-Residents could be able to bet on sports as early as September 1st, 2019.
+Residents were able to bet on sports since October 3rd, 2019.

 The Indiana Gaming Commission is in charge of regulating Indiana sports wagering.
 The Commission has the power to limit live or in-play wagers, as well as place restrictions on specific data sources tied into betting.
 Sports wagering will be taxed at a rate of 9.5% with 3.33% of the tax revenue going towards the addiction services fund, and the rest going to the state general fund.